fieldtrip/website/faq/matlab/mex_osx.md

     - /faq/mex_osx/
 ---

-# MATLAB complains that mexmaci64 cannot be opened because the developer cannot be verified

 When you try to use FieldTrip on macOS Catalina or later, you may get an error like

 ```matlab